MinecraftForge/Documentation/rendering/modelblock.md

 smb.addPropertiesToIgnore(BlockCustomGrass.POWERED);
 ```

-Note that we're refering to a `BlockCustomGrass` here: that's just some namespacing to enphasize the fact that this takes place in your client proxy, not the block class.
+Note that we're referring to a `BlockCustomGrass` here: that's just some namespacing to emphasize the fact that this takes place in your client proxy as part of the pre-initialization phase, not in the block class.
 Once we've described what properties we want to track, all we need to do is build the `StateMap`, using `build`.

 ```java